floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

     - the DD and FD prefix select the main instruction subset but replace usage of HL with IX or IY (highly simplified, see the DD/FD section for details)
-    - the ED prefix cancels any "active effects" of the DD and FD prefixes (for instance the byte sequence **DD EB D0** doesn't cause the LDIR instruction to use IX instead of HL)
+    - the ED prefix cancels any "active effects" of the DD and FD prefixes (for instance the byte sequence **DD ED B0** doesn't cause the LDIR instruction to use IX instead of HL)

 Sequences of the same prefix byte sometimes behave unexpected: